SEP491/FitBridge_Web/REFACTORING_SUMMARY.md

 ## Next Steps

-1. Complete wizard step handlers for App Store Connect steps
+1. ✅ Complete wizard step handlers for App Store Connect steps
-2. Create UI forms for each wizard step
+2. ✅ Create UI forms for each wizard step
-3. Add error handling and validation
+3. ✅ Add error handling and validation
-4. Enhance statistics display
+4. ⏳ Enhance statistics display
-5. Add subscription management features
+5. ⏳ Add subscription management features
+6. ⏳ Implement backend endpoints (see BACKEND_API_DOCUMENTATION.md)

+## Backend Integration Required

+Since JWT token generation for App Store Connect API should be done securely on the backend, see **BACKEND_API_DOCUMENTATION.md** for:

+- Complete endpoint specifications
+- Request/response formats
+- JWT token generation examples
+- Error handling guidelines
+- Security best practices

+The frontend is ready and will call these backend endpoints to complete the subscription creation flow.